sliu750/Data-Visualization-Team-Project/README.md

         height="600"
         frameborder="0"></iframe>
 <br><br>
 Excessive water usage can disrupt natural water cycles and diminish water sources such as lakes and rivers, threatening long-term water quality.
-This highlights not only the need for sustainable water use in agriculture but also the importance of protecting water quality, which is essential for both agricultural productivity and ecosystem health.
+This highlights the need for sustainable agricultural practices that promote efficient water use and protect water quality..
+For example, one actionable step is limiting the use of chemicals such as fertilizers and pesticides, whose runoffs contaminate water sources.

 # Conclusion

 But at the end of day, are the environmental losses justifiable?
 What have we gained?
-Here you can see how total factor productivity (TFP), the ratio of aggregate outputs to aggregate inputs, has changed over the last 6 decades for regions around the world.
-Asia, South Europe, and South America (particularly Brazil) have made the largest improvements.
+Here you can see how total factor productivity (TFP), the ratio of aggregate outputs to aggregate inputs, has changed over the last six decades across different regions.
+Asia, south Europe, and South America (particularly Brazil) have seen the largest improvements in TFP.

 <iframe src="https://public.tableau.com/views/6730_Visualizations/TFPRegion?:showVizHome=no&:embed=true"
         width="800"
         height="600"
         frameborder="0"></iframe>

+This progress demonstrate that agriculture can meet the world's growing demands.
+However, sustainable agriculture- achieving productivity gains while minmizing greenhouse gas emissions, protecting water quality, and preserving biodiversity- remains a critical challenge.

 # Sources